-When you buy 100% GreenPower you get a promise that for every kWh of dirty power that you use in your home, an equal amount of GreenPower is being bought by your energy retailer from renewable energy sources.
+GreenPower is a government-managed program.
+When you choose a GreenPower plan, you know that for every kWh of dirty power that you use in your home, an equal amount of GreenPower is being bought by your energy retailer from renewable energy sources.

-Paying this premium for GreenPower doesn’t mean that you actually get to use renewable energy in your home.
-The only way someone can actually use more renewable energy in their home is if they install solar and/or a battery, or use more power at the times that there are more renewables in the grid.
+The only way someone can actually use more renewable energy in their home is if they use more power at the times that there are more renewables in the grid, or install solar and/or a battery so that they can use more of their own renewable energy.

 However, renewables are now the cheapest form of power (so cheap, in fact, that energy users with access to Amber’s wholesale pricing sometimes get paid to use power!).

-To illustrate the point further, even if everyone in Australia bought 100% GreenPower we wouldn’t get to a future powered by 100% renewables unless we also solve these renewables integration challenges.
+"Even if everyone in Australia bought 100% GreenPower we wouldn’t get to a future powered by 100% renewables unless we also solve these renewables integration challenges.
 There would be too much renewable power when the wind is blowing and the sun is shining and not enough power available at other times.
-This is the problem that we need to solve.
+This is the problem that we need to solve, and which Amber is designed to solve" - Dan Adams, Amber co-founder.

+If we are to increase investment in renewables and take Australia to a 100% renewably powered future, we must shift energy users’ demand to times when there are a lot of renewables in the grid.
+Think during the middle of the day, when the sun shines and the wind is blowing.
 Enter Amber.
-The Amber model is based on the fact that if we are to increase investment in renewables and take Australia to a 100% renewably powered future, we must shift energy users’ demand to times when there are a lot of renewables in the grid.
-Think during the middle of the day, when the sun shines and the wind is blowing.

 This load shifting by home energy consumers has several major effects: